junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Castiel stares at him, eyes turning colder.
 "Given my own experience, with everything that has happened," his eyes flashing down at his body that's covered by the cover and his wings that are still weak, as if to remind Dean of all the harms that had occurred, "no, that wouldn't be an honest observation."

 "But they're all people!
 All lives!"
 Dean raises his voice.
-"There're women and children in the city, too!
-Maybe ninety-nine out of a hundred people is sinned, there are still innocent people out there!"
+"There are women and children in the city, too!
+Maybe ninety-nine out of a hundred people are sinned, there are still innocent people out there!"

 "And that one person is right here, and no more."
-Cas looks at him in the eyes.
+Cas looks him in the eyes.
 "Why do you think I spend three more days in the city, when I could have reported back on the first day?"

 Dean is muted and simply stares at him.
 It didn't occur to him to ask why.

 "I witnessed adultery and blasphemy on the first day from everyone except you.
-And I thought, perhaps you're not the only righteous man in the city, perhaps there're a second one, a third.
+And I thought, perhaps you're not the only righteous man in the city, perhaps there's a second one, a third.
 If I can find ten, the city can be spared.
-So I stayed and tried, and this is how I end up with.
+So I stayed and tried, and this is how I ended up.
 So no, there is no second righteous man.
 I'm sorry."

 "Maybe they can still be changed!
 People can change!"
 Dean's voice is bordering on yelling.

-"I thought you want them punished too.
+"I thought you wanted them punished, too.
 I thought you wanted to leave the city and never come back."
 Cas retorts.

 "That doesn't mean all of them deserve to die!"
 Dean rushes, voice trembling.
 "Come on, Cas.
 There are thousands of people in the town, you can't really be thinking about destroying all of them!"

 "Show me *one* example in the town that changed.
 You tried for years, telling them what's right and what's wrong, telling them to stop the adultery and start to have faith.
-Tell me *one* name, Dean, beside yourself and Sam, that changed and listened to you, and I will report back to tell them the city is worth saving."
+Tell me *one* name, Dean, besides yourself and Sam, that changed and listened to you, and I will report back to tell them the city is worth saving."
 Cas says steadily.

 "No --" Dean whines.
 But he can't give such a name, because there is none.